nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/nodejs-stream-consumers-utilities/index.md

 Since Node.js version 16, there is a new built in stream utility library called `stream/consumers` which offers a bunch of useful utilities to consume the entire content of a `ReadableStream`.

-At the time of writing this article, `stream/consumers` does not even appear in the official Node.js documentation, so it's still of a hidden gem.
-Hopefully this article will help to spread the word a little bit.
+~~At the time of writing this article, `stream/consumers` does not even appear in the official Node.js documentation, so it's still of a hidden gem.
+Hopefully this article will help to spread the word a little bit.~~

+**UPDATE**: It turns out that this module is documented under the [Web Streams API section](https://nodejs.org/api/webstreams.html#streamconsumersjsonstream) and in fact these utilities are both compatible with Node.js streams and web streams.

 Without further ado, let's see what's inside this module: